 What internet speed do I need for streaming?

-If you’re streaming media on a live stream or watching HD/4K video across multiple devices, each user in your household will need at least 25 Mbps download and 5 Mbps upload speeds for a smooth experience.
+If you’re wondering what is a good internet speed for streaming, each user in your household will need at least a minimum download speed of 25 Mbps and minimum upload speed of 5 Mbps for a smooth experience while streaming media on a live stream or watching HD/4K video across multiple devices.
 However, we recommend a cable or fiber hardwired connection with a router to help prioritize your network’s traffic.

-This article will review the different internet types and speeds available to help you determine what’s best for your streaming needs.
+This article will review the different speeds available and help you determine the best speed for your streaming needs.

 Switch & save